samipp55/dapp_quests_submissions/README.md

     Update txStatus -> setTimeout(() => setTxStatus('Run Transaction'), 5000);

 3. What does the fcl.tx(transactionId).subscribe(res => {...}) function do?
-    It runs transaction statemachine, meaning in this case submitting transaction to res
+    It utilize a subscribe function that gives us the new status of the transaction every time it changes inside the res object.

 4. Make at least 3 changes to the styling of the application.
 It can be anything (part of this quest is being creative!).
 List the 3 changes and point them out in a screenshot.